Enjoying our puzzle hints?

 Definition: a genre of fiction

-Why it's tricky: can also refer to a soft, wet mass
+Why it's tricky: can also refer to a type of paper or a medical term

 SKIRT